Skip to main content

 /// Indicates that the security check passed and the operation is allowed.

-case secure
+case allow

 /// Indicates that the security check failed with an associated error message.

-case insecure(String)
+case deny(String)

 }